 Specifies a list of trigger conditions in which to disable the breakpoint or breakpoints.
 If only one trigger condition exists in the current design, this option can be omitted, otherwise it is required.
-The identifier all disables the breakpoint(s) from all trigger conditions.
+The identifier all disables all breakpoints from all trigger conditions.